dikdom/tapecart/README.md

-For creating the build environment install a barebone linux (Ubuntu is my personal choice) and install the following extra packages: make gcc perl avr-libc git cc65 php mc xa65 gawk haskell-stack
+For creating the build environment install a barebone linux (Ubuntu is my personal choice) and install the following extra packages: make gcc perl avr-libc git cc65 php mc xa65 gawk haskell-stack libghc-bzlib-dev

 After that follow the original build descriptions found in the subdirectories' README file!